HyperCogWizard/AnyLogic-Alpyne/README.md

 Before running the example scripts, you'll need to first export them from AnyLogic.
 To run them without any modifications, you'll need to do the following:

-1. Open the given model in AnyLogic (e.g., `examples/Pathfinder/ModelSource/Pathfinder.alp`)
+1. Open the given model in AnyLogic (e.g., `examples/Pathfinder/Pathfinder.alp`)
-2. In the properties of its RL Experiment, click the export button at the top; save the zip file inside a folder named "ModelExported" to sit alongside the "ModelSource" folder
+2. In the properties of its RL Experiment, click the export button at the top; save the zip file inside a folder named "ModelExported"
-3. Most examples are setup expecting the zip file to be unpacked in-place (such that the file `ModelExported/model.jar` is valid); see the individual models' README for more specifics.
+3. Most examples are setup expecting the zip file to be unpacked in-place (such that the file `ModelExported/model.jar` is valid); see the individual models' README for more specifics
 4. Run the associated Python script

 Contributing